-Leverage note views to learn from related notes together
+Leverage Insights boards to learn from related notes together

 Review pre-linked feedback from portal votes and direct feature feedback

-To boost your dopamine early at the beginning of each processing session, you can create a note view with pre-linked notes coming from votes and direct feedback for your feature ideas.
+To boost your dopamine early at the beginning of each processing session, you can create an Insights board with pre-linked notes coming from votes and direct feedback for your feature ideas.

-Tip: Set such note view for your pre-linked notes by combining the following filters to see all feedback added to specific feature ideas — whether submitted by customers on the portal, or colleagues logged in to Productboard.
+Tip: Set such an Insights board for your pre-linked notes by combining the following filters to see all feedback added to specific feature ideas — whether submitted by customers on the portal, or colleagues logged in to Productboard.